Last updated: February 2026

 - Frequency: 2x per week for 2-3 weeks

-- Pair with: Hyaluronic acid serum + rich moisturizer (sandwich method)
+- Pair with: Hyaluronic acid serum + rich moisturizer (sandwich method).
+The ZO Skin Health Recovery Creme provides intensive hydration to buffer retinol irritation while supporting barrier repair.

 Normal or Combination Skin